Surrogacy law reform

 UK surrogacy law was written in the 1980s, when surrogacy – in its infancy – was feared to be risky, and non-traditional families were less accepted.
-Over the last 40 years surrogacy has become much more common (growing to at least 400 births a year to UK parents) and families have diversified.
+Over the last 40 years surrogacy has become much more common (growing to around 400 births a year to UK parents) and families have diversified.
 Experience has taught us that surrogates do not change their minds, and that children thrive if they are loved, regardless of the number or gender of their parents.

 The law has not kept up.
 While other parts of fertility law have been modernised, surrogacy law has remained unchanged.
 The surrogate and her husband are the legal parents, making surrogacy informal and frayed with vulnerability for everyone.
 Not enough surrogates come forward, since UK law does not respect a surrogate’s decision to carry a pregnancy for someone else, or recognise that surrogacy is a shared intention to conceive together and not the surrender of a child.

 Many UK parents are now driven overseas, seeking greater legal certainty and a more reliable process for finding a surrogate.
 International surrogacy brings challenges, including UK children born stateless and parentless, ethical concerns and high costs.

 Meanwhile, the system of transferring parenthood after birth via a parental order has been stretched to breaking point.
 The family court has tackled case after case where the post-birth criteria don’t fit but the court still needs to safeguard the child’s welfare.
 In some, the law has been creatively extended but in others children have been left in permanent legal limbo.
 The result is a mess and a fudge.
 High Court judges have described UK surrogacy law as ‘irreconcilably conflicting’ and ‘the very antithesis of sensible’ and repeatedly called for ‘better regulation’ of surrogacy in the UK.